 - The best lessons I learned where from Damien Symonds.
 He taught me how to work with levels and I use what I learned EVERY SINGLE TIME I open up Photoshop.

 6. ATTEND WORKSHOPS OF PHOTOGRAPHERS’ WORK YOU LOVE.

-I only attended one workshop.
+I only attended one in person workshop.
 It was the IN CAMERA WORKSHOP BY ZACH AND JODY GRAY but it was amazing.
 I recommend any workshops you can attend.
-Working with people in person is so much better than long distance.
+Working with people in person is always better.
 And, it’s always great to meet and be in community with others!

 Do you have any photography questions for me?
 I’d love to help!
 Comment with questions I can answer in future posts!

 PIN IT TO YOUR FAVORITE LEARN PHOTOGRAPHY BOARD